lbryio/lbry.com/content/faq/tipping.md

 ---
-title: How does tipping in LBRY work?
+title: How do tipping and supporting in LBRY work?
 category: getstarted
 ---